Tools

 Electric stovetops are often maligned by professional chefs and home cooks alike, and have long been deemed inferior to gas or induction options.
 Yet this reputation may not be totally earned: a performance test by Consumer Reports shows that many electric stoves actually heat faster and more easily than other types of stoves, and do a better job of maintaining lower temperatures.

-That being said, a number of cheaper electric stoves heat slowly and inconsistently, and are much less responsive to changes in temperature than gas or induction.
-A more heat-responsive cookware material—like stainless steel or carbon steel—can often help to minimize the risk of burning or overcooking.
+That being said, a number of cheaper electric stoves (looking at you, apartment coil stoves) heat slowly and inconsistently, and are much less responsive to changes in temperature than gas or induction.
+A cookware material that responds quickly to temperature changes, like stainless steel or carbon steel, can often help to minimize the risk of burning or overcooking.

 Top Cookware Choices for Electric Stoves